What Is the Reddin 3D Leadership Model?

 Identifying Your Dominant Leadership Style

-Discovering your primary leadership style is a vital step in leveraging the Reddin 3D Leadership Model to enhance your abilities as a leader.
+Discovering your primary leadership style is vital in leveraging the Reddin 3D Leadership Model to enhance your leadership abilities.
 Follow these steps to identify your dominant leadership dimension:

 1- Self-Reflection